sunfounder/elite-explorer-kit/docs/source/basic_projects/10_basic_led.rst

 .. https://docs.sunfounder.com/projects/3in1-kit/en/latest/basic_project/ar_fading.html#ar-fading

-Just as printing “Hello, world!” is the first step in learning to program, using a program to drive an LED is the traditional introduction to learning physical programming.
+Just as printing "Hello, world!" is the first step in learning to program, using a program to drive an LED is the traditional introduction to learning physical programming.

 Required Components
 -------------------------